jfg956/mysql-server/jfg_brain_dump.md

 ### Testing with weird db name

 Manual test on 2024-07-04, not working as expected, not yet sure what to do...
-Note that this is a larger problem, ...add link to Weird db name with MySQL, PS and MariaDB...
+Note that this is a larger problem: [Weird db name with MySQL, PS and MariaDB](#weird-db-name-with-mysql-ps-and-mariadb).
 ```
 dbdeployer deploy single mysql_8.4.0 -c slow_query_log_file=slow.log -c slow_query_log=ON